Floor-length fur coats may be out of style, but using animals in fashion is certainly not.

 “Thermoregulatory consequences can be fatal even during the summer shearing process,” explains Four Paws.
 “In spite of the moderate temperatures, the wind and rain make goats vulnerable to pneumonia and consequently, a high mortality rate.”

 In the angora rabbit wool industry, the story is similar, according to PETA, the world’s largest animal rights organization.
-And investigations into the cashmere industry have found goats screaming in pain, with bloody cuts and no pain relief.
+Investigations into the cashmere industry have found goats screaming in pain, with bloody cuts and no pain relief.
 And, despite the fact that many fashion brands will tell you these materials are different from other furs because the animals are kept alive, the truth is, most are sold into the meat trade when they are no longer profitable.

 Where to find ethical fashion